Vasyl Shkliar

-Vasyl Mykolayovych Shkliar (Василь Миколайович Шкляр; born 10 June 1951 in Hanzhalivka, Lysianka Raion) is a Ukrainian writer and political activist.
+Vasyl Mykolayovych Shkliar (Василь Миколайович Шкляр; born 10 June 1951) is a Ukrainian writer and political activist.
 He is one of the most well known and widely read, contemporary Ukrainian authors.
-Some observers have even named him the “Father of the Ukrainian Bestseller”.

-The Committee of the Shevchenko National Prize declared him a Shevchenko Prize Laureate in 2011.
+Some observers have even named him the "Father of the Ukrainian Bestseller".
+He was awarded the Shevchenko National Prize in 2011.

 Early life and education

 He was born in the village of Hanzhalivka, Lysianka Raion (currently Zvenyhorodka Raion), Cherkasy Oblast), Cherkasy Oblast, where he began school.
 Subsequently, the family moved to the town of Zvenyhorodka, where Shkliar completed his tenth year of schooling with the award of a silver medal (1968), and subsequently enrolled to the faculty of philology of Kyiv University.
 He was almost expelled because, during a labour semester at a collective farm he discovered a grenade among some potatoes and laid it in a fire he had kindled in a misguided attempt to neutralise the explosive it contained (this episode is fictionalised in one of his stories “Z Storonoju Doshchyk Ide”).
 Subsequently, he graduated from the Yerevan State University in 1972.